ehhong/ehhong.github.io/about.md

 ---

 ## technical skills
-I am proficient in C, Java, Python, JavaScript, SQL, HTML/CSS.
-I also know how to use Photoshop, Illustrator, Indesign, and Github.
+I am proficient in C, Objective-C, Python, Java, JavaScript, SQL, HTML/CSS.
+I also know how to use Photoshop, Illustrator, Indesign, Xcode, and Github.